What Is Friday

 Security Guarantees

 Privacy is only as strong as the security underneath it.
-These are the technical safeguards built into every release of Chronos.
+These are the technical safeguards built into every release of Friday.

-• All audio processing occurs entirely in-process within the Chronos runtime, never written to disk and not accessible to other applications or users on the machine.
+• All audio processing occurs entirely in-process within the Friday runtime, never written to disk and not accessible to other applications or users on the machine.

-• The Vosk inference engine runs as a sandboxed library call with no filesystem write access outside the designated AppData directory.
+• The Moonshine inference engine runs as a sandboxed library call with no filesystem write access outside the designated AppData directory.

-• Chronos does not register as a Windows startup service by default.
+• Friday does not register as a Windows startup service by default.
 You control when it runs.

 • No Windows registry entries are created outside the standard user-scoped HKCU hive for application registration.